A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

-Like the previous analysis, Table \ref{res1} demonstrates a performance for different scenarios, their cost, gap, and computation time for a fleet of both three vehicles for each mode.
+Like the previous analysis, Table \ref{res1} demonstrates a performance for different scenarios, their cost, gap, and computation time for a fleet of three vehicles for each mode.
 It is noted that the analysis is conducted only for transformer-based methods since the traditional approaches were not superior in the last section.
-Also, for the constrained Gorubi and OR Tools, a soft penalty term is added to the cost function, which makes the agents leave the task unfinished and not visit nodes in the right order, making it complex to find the optimal solution.
-The results show that heterogeneous attention mechanisms can handle these variations better due to their inherent capabilities in managing data inputs and variable constraints rather than the original transformer model.
+The results show that heterogeneous attention mechanisms can handle these variations better due to their inherent capabilities in managing data inputs and variable constraints, rather than the original transformer model.
 Moreover, our model executes in a comparable running time, though it is considerably more robust than the regular situation.
-This led to the advantage of our model over the other models in terms of model specification and the power of incorporation of graph attention network in capturing inter-nodal information, as well as how our novel approach can produce high-quality solutions.
+This led to the advantage of our model over the other models in terms of model specification and the power of incorporation of the graph attention network in capturing inter-nodal information, as well as how our novel approach can produce high-quality solutions.
 The cost value, however, does not always increase in the case of uncertainty.
 For example, in the case of eastward wind and $n=20$, the cost is reduced, and for $n=50$, it is increased to some point.
 The reason for such behaviour is that the wind may influence the ADR adversely, leading to higher battery consumption.
 Also, it can take place as it assists the UAV in moving downstream airflow, which is in the same direction.
-Both windy cases suggested that the approach finds optimal solutions as it conducts graph data processing much more efficiently yet with more computation effort.
+Both windy cases suggested that the approach finds optimal solutions as it conducts graph data processing much more efficiently, yet with more computation effort.
 Additionally, the tight time-window case is when the difference between pickups and deliveries is up to 25 minutes (about $20\%$ tightened), showing the variation of the solution under such modification.
-It can be seen that presumably, for shorter time windows, the model will not be effective, and also, the result alteration is more significant when it comes to smaller networks, most probably due to the lack of sufficiently large customer nodes so it can counter-effect wind influence and time window distribution.
+It can be seen that presumably, for shorter time windows, the model will not be effective, and also, the result alteration is more significant when it comes to smaller networks, most probably due to the lack of sufficiently large customer nodes, so it can counteract wind influence and time window distribution.